MrHedmad/kerblam/docs/src/tutorial/run.md

 ```
 kerblam run process_csv --profile alternate
 ```

+> Paths under every profile section are relative to the input data directory,
+> by default `data/in`.

 Under the hood, Kerblam! will:
 - Rename `input.csv` to `input.csv.original`;
 - Move `different_input.csv` to `input.csv`;
 - Run the analysis as normal;
-- When the run ends (or the analysis crashes), Kerblam! will undo the move and rename `input.csv.original` back to `input.csv`.
+- When the run ends (it finishes, it crashes or you kill it), Kerblam! will undo both actions: it moves `different_input.csv` back to its original place and renames `input.csv.original` back to `input.csv`.

-This effectively causes the makefile run with different input data in this alternate run.
+This effectively causes the makefile to run with different input data.

 > Careful that the *output* data will (most likely) be saved as the
 > same file names as a "normal" run!